Sigma Theta Tau

 Student Nurses’ Association (SNA)

 All pre-nursing and nursing majors are encouraged to join the MU Student Nurses Association for a minimal membership fee.
 Nursing majors are strongly encouraged to join and become involved in the National Student Nurses Association (NSNA).
 Participation in the NSNA at the district, state, and national level offer the student nurse the opportunity to have their voice heard in state legislatures, Congress, professional nursing organizations, and communities.
 The NSNA magazine Imprint, scholarship opportunities, discounts on text books and other nursing and school supplies are all additional benefits of membership at the national level.
 Activities include monthly meetings with programs (local), community service projects, Student Nurses’ Week, and annual state and national conventions.
 Officers are elected each spring.
 All students are encouraged to become involved.
-Follow this link to go to the SNA web site.

 Diversity in Nursing Association

-The University of Missouri’s Diversity in Nursing Association is an umbrella organization of SNA that prepares aspiring nurses, particularly students of diverse backgrounds and lifestyles, for the rigor of the nursing program and career by exposing them to opportunities within the field via mentorship, shadowin and community service.
-Any student interested is encouraged to participate whether they fit into a diverse categore (i.e. male, ethnicity, LGBTQ, first generation college, low-income or rural background) or if they share an interest in increasing diversity within the nursing field.
+The University of Missouri’s Diversity in Nursing Association is an umbrella organization of SNA that prepares aspiring nurses, particularly students of diverse backgrounds and lifestyles, for the rigor of the nursing program and career by exposing them to opportunities within the field via mentorship, shadowing and community service.
+Any student interested is encouraged to participate whether they fit into a diverse category (i.e. male, ethnicity, LGBTQ, first generation college, low-income or rural background) or if they share an interest in increasing diversity within the nursing field.

 Nursing Student Council (NSC)